-Gràcia is home to one of Barcelona’s most famous tourism destinations: the Park Güell.
-However, more important to the culture of Gracia are the relaxed plaças, the variety of charming cafés and restaurants, and the narrow streets into which it is all packed.
+Gràcia is home to one of Barcelona’s most famous tourism destinations: Park Güell.
+However, more important to the culture of Gracia are the relaxed plaças, the variety of charming cafés and restaurants, and the characteristic narrow streets into which they are all located.
 It is considered to be one of the most bohemian areas of Barcelona, with regular musical and artistic events.

 When people ask where you live in Gràcia, the most accurate information you can give is your nearest “plaça”.
-That is because they practically define the area, and are the social hub at all hours.
-On weekdays they are quiet, with people reading, chatting and smoking in the many small cafés, or buying fruit in the fruiterias.
-Then on weekend evenings they turn into an extension of the bars that surround them, with people spilling out to line the steps, talk, drink and listen to music until the small hours of the morning.
-They change again on Sunday mornings, returning to their previous stillness, before young families descend to frolic in the sun, and the coffee drinkers return to their cafés.
-The plaças’ ability to host family life and parties in equal part makes them truly representative of Gràcia as an area.
+That is because they practically define the area, and act as the social hub of the district.
+On weekdays they are quiet, with people reading and chatting in the many small cafés.
+Then during the evenings, they turn into an extension of the bars that surround them, with people talking, drinking and listening to music until the early hours of the morning.
+They transform again on Sunday mornings, returning to their previous stillness, with quaint cafés and family orientated activities.

 Due to the non-uniform shapes of the streets.
 Modernist or more traditional: you can find whatever you want in Gràcia, but it’s worth knowing you should expect to pay less there than in other, more touristic areas.